Version 2.0, 2022

 - Writing a plain language summary

-- Chapters are freely available to individual Cochrane members for personal use only, and a Cochrane Account is required for access.
+- Chapters are freely available for personal use only via a Cochrane Account (don't have an account?
+Set one up here).
 These chapters are not for general distribution and all content remains the copyright of Cochrane.

 - These drafts will undergo further work.
 Further drafts may be posted here before finalization.